30 Ecommerce Trends for 2021 [Survey Report]

 - And another 27% are still considering whether to use dynamic pricing or not.

 Progressive web apps (PWA) lets customers purchase products across connections, devices, or operating systems.
-It is proposed that in the future, they’re likely to replace web or native apps.
+It is proposed that in the future, they’re likely to replace web or native apps, thus this was an interesting eCommerce trend to explore.

 - 30% of survey participants said that they are not planning to use PWAs next year.